-The file named “reaction_id_RAS” shown in the Github repository under the folder name “data” shows that the RNA level of GAPN at lower temperature (648866) is around twice that at high temperature (295347; see also Table 6).
+The file named “reaction_id_RAS” shown in the Github repository under the folder name “data” shows that the RNA level of GAPN at lower temperature (648866) is around twice that at high temperature (295347; see also Table 5).
 One might expect this to lead to a reduced GAPN flux at high temperature.
 The same applies to the Vmax levels.
 However, in the flux balance analysis described above for the mRNA results we did not see any predicted use of GAPN at all.
 This was caused by the fact that the RNA level of the PGAM is limiting.
 When mapping two different datasets (mRNA and enzyme activities) to the bounds of the reactions, we obtained different results.
 This may be caused by the fact that the genome wide metabolic map does not consider the regulation of the enzyme Vmax’s such as through inhibitory post translational modifications.

-In order to check this, we referred to the kinetic models which contain the pathway from GAP to pyruvate (Figure 2A) (Zhang et al., 2017).
+In order to check this, we referred to the kinetic models which contain the pathway from GAP to pyruvate (Figure 3A) (Zhang et al., 2017).
 These models had been built based on the kinetic parameters measured in vitro.
 For the present study we replaced the enzyme Vmax for different reactions in the published model with the corresponding specific activity measured in the crude extract of the cell growing at 80 ℃ which was also measured at 80 ℃ in vitro by Kouril.
 The Vmax‘s for the crude extract of the cell growing at 70 ℃ as measured at 70 ℃, were used for comparison with those at 80 ℃ (Kouril, 2012).
-The computed fluxes through GAPDH, PGK and GAPN are shown in Table 7.
-From this table 7, we infer that for this small pathway the overall flux from GAP to pyruvate is higher at high temperature than at low temperature, which is in good agreement with the fact that S. solfataricus grows optimally at 80 ℃ (Kouri, 2012).
+The computed fluxes through GAPDH, PGK and GAPN are shown in Table 6.
+From Table 6, we infer that for this small pathway the overall flux from GAP to pyruvate is higher at high temperature than at low temperature, which is in good agreement with the fact that S. solfataricus grows optimally at 80 ℃ (Kouri, 2012).
 Apart from this difference in the overall flux between these two temperatures, there is also a large difference in the fluxes through GAPDH and PGK and GAPN.
 At low temperature the fluxes through GAPDH and PGK, which run in the in the gluconeogenic direction, were only 0.12 mM/min, while at the high temperature they are more than 70 times higher.

-Table 7.
+Table 6.
 Modelled fluxes (mM/min) at steady state for S. solfataricus.
-Pathways are shown in Figure.
-2A.
+Pathways are shown in Figure 3A.